NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Does vanilla 5X activator into vanilla 2X activated
     - Starts moving slightly sooner
     - Slightly less damage
+    - Cannot be thrown out of startup anymore
 - 4X is a real time super with startup immunity to highs and mids that knocks away
 - RA hit sizes increased with more stun on hit
 - GRKnJ